AlnickClores/Keyed-Vigenere-Cipher/README.md

-<h1><a href="https://vigenereverse.netlify.app/" target="_blank">Keyed Vigenere Cipher</a></h1
+<h1><a href="https://vigenereverse.netlify.app/" target="_blank">Keyed Vigenère Cipher</a></h1

 Let's first discuss what Vigenere Cipher is:
-Vigenere Cipher is a type of encryption using a simple form of polyalphabetic substitution.
+Vigenère Cipher is a type of encryption using a simple form of polyalphabetic substitution.
 It employs a keyword to shift letters of the plaintext.

-Now, the Keyed Vigenere Cipher is similar to the standard Vigenère cipher but includes a keyword to generate a unique alphabet for each letter in the plaintext.
+Now, the Keyed Vigenère Cipher is similar to the standard Vigenère cipher but includes a keyword to generate a unique alphabet for each letter in the plaintext.
 This key influences the shifting patterns in a more intricate way than the traditional Vigenère cipher.

 ## How it works?